Gul Hassan Khan: British Indian Army

-On 22 February 1942, he was commissioned as a second lieutenant in the British Indian Army into the 9th battalion of the Frontier Force Rifles and was later transferred to the Armoured Corps.
+He was commissioned as a second lieutenant in the British Indian Army on 22 February 1942 into the 9th battalion of the Frontier Force Rifles and was later transferred to the Armoured Corps.

-Gul Hassan attended an Intelligence course in March 1943 at Karachi where his commandant was Lieutenant Colonel J Campbell.
+He attended an Intelligence course in March 1943 at Karachi where his commandant was Lieutenant Colonel J Campbell.

 World War II

 Gul Hassan was stationed in Assam with Assam Rifles and participated in the Burma Campaign 1944–45.
-He recalled the stench of the dead bodies of Japanese soldiers and that he witnessed the British Indian Army burning bodies of the Japanese.
+In his memoirs, Hassan recalled the stench of the dead bodies of Japanese soldiers and that he witnessed the British Indian Army burn bodies of the Japanese.

-Towards the end of the war, he was appointed as the aide-de-camp to General Viscount Slim who commanded the 14th Army in Burma.
+Near the end of the war, he was appointed as the aide-de-camp to General Viscount Slim who commanded the 14th Army in Burma.